-Rob Kardashian Cleverly Denies Dating ‘Megan Something’
+Rob Kardashian Cleverly Denies Dating ‘Megan something’

 On Wednesday, multiple outlets reported that Rob Kardashian was dating a former official member of the Bad Girls Club, Mehgan James.
-Sources claimed the Kardashian sisters were concerned for Rob in general, and not happy about this new, potentially dramatic relationship in particular.
-So last night, Rob crafted a clever tweet to assure his sisters and the world that he’s never even heard of, uh, what’s her name?
+Sources claimed the Kardashian sisters were concerned for Rob in general and not happy about this new, potentially dramatic relationship in particular.
+So last night, Rob crafted a clever tweet to assure his sisters and the world that he’s never even heard of, uhh, what’s her name?

 James retweeted Kardashian’s missive, seemingly co-signing the denial.
-Over the last 12 hours, however, she appears to have grown more offended by Kardashian’s characterization of her as “Megan something.”
+Over the last 12 hours, however, she has appeared to grow more offended by Kardashian’s characterization of her as “Megan something.”

-James also posted an Instagram suggesting that the news of her alleged relationship with Kardashian may have been leaked by the Kardashians themselves.
+James also posted an Instagram suggesting the news of her alleged relationship with Kardashian may have been leaked by the Kardashians themselves.

 The Kardashian sisters have yet to officially comment on this drama.